9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ::::

 While a `where` clause may initially seem weird, it offers a wonderful aid to readability.
-It lets us direct our reader\'s focus to the important details of an expression, with the supporting definitions following afterwards.
+It lets us direct our reader's focus to the important details of an expression, with the supporting definitions following afterwards.
 After a while, you may find yourself missing `where` clauses in languages that lack them.

 As with `let` expressions, white space is significant in `where` clauses.
-We will talk more about the layout rules shortly, in [the section called \"The offside rule and white space in an expression\"](3-defining-types-streamlining-functions.org::*The offside rule and white space in an expression)
+We will talk more about the layout rules shortly, in [the section called "The offside rule and white space in an expression"](3-defining-types-streamlining-functions.org::*The offside rule and white space in an expression)

 ### Local functions, global variables

-You\'ll have noticed that Haskell\'s syntax for defining a variable looks very similar to its syntax for defining a function.
+You'll have noticed that Haskell's syntax for defining a variable looks very similar to its syntax for defining a function.
 This symmetry is preserved in `let` and `where` blocks: we can define local *functions* just as easily as local *variables*.